2 cheap FTSE 100 dividend shares I’m avoiding like a bad smell!

 At the same time, margins are being squeezed by rising costs.
 Aldi last week raised its shop workers’ pay for the fourth time in just over a year.
 And wages across the industry look set to keep rising as worker shortages drag on.
 Elevated energy and product costs also look set to linger for some time.

 There are plenty of cheap dividend shares for me to buy following recent market volatility.
 So I’m happy to leave Tesco and Barclays on the shelf and choose other value stocks.

-The post 2 cheap FTSE 100 dividend shares!
-Should I invest in them today? appeared first on The Motley Fool UK.
+The post 2 cheap FTSE 100 dividend shares I’m avoiding like a bad smell! appeared first on The Motley Fool UK.

-Royston Wild has positions in Taylor Wimpey Plc.
-The Motley Fool UK has recommended Vodafone Group Public.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Barclays Plc, Hargreaves Lansdown Plc, and Tesco Plc.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2023